solid/process/security.md

 We request that the following research not be conducted without formal authorization and advance coordination to avoid harms to customers and violation of laws.

-* Denial of Service (DoS) of any kind
+* Denial of Service (DoS) testing of any kind
-* Automated security tools
+* Automated security testing
-* Accessing, or attempting to access, data or information that does not belong to you
+* Testing access to data or information that does not belong to you
-* Destroying or corrupting, or attempting to destroy or corrupt, data or information that does not belong to you
+* Testing ability to destroy or corrupt data or information that does not belong to you

 Software often contains third party or open source libraries and binaries.
 Prior to submitting a request to validate how a security issue in third party components may impact Solid, please review the section on third party Common Vulnerabilities and Exposures (CVE) handling.